EOA-team/eodal_notebooks/README.md

 git clone https://github.com/remote-sensing-team/eodal_notebooks
 ```

 3. Modify the .env file.
 Place a `.env` file in the root of this repository (i.e., where this README is located).
-Enter your [personal Github access token](https://github.com/settings/tokens) into the file:
+Enter your [personal Github access token](https://github.com/settings/tokens) into the file (here shown for working in the Linux shell, Windows cmd works similar):

 ```{bash}
 cd eodal_notebooks